 Price

-Despite being Sony’s latest flagship TV, the Bravia 9 isn’t the replacement for the spectacular A95L (£5499 / $4998) in Sony’s roster.
-That TV is rightfully sticking around for a bit longer after launching later than anticipated last year.
+Despite being Sony’s latest flagship TV, the Bravia 9 isn’t the replacement for the spectacular A95L (£5499 / $4998 for the 77-inch version) in Sony’s roster.
+That TV is rightfully sticking around for a bit longer after launching late last year.
 Instead, the Bravia 9 is positioned as a replacement for the X95L (£2199 / $2199), which was Sony’s high-end Mini LED TV for 2023.

 Build

-At 75 inches, it’s a sizeable opponent to the more conventional 65-inch LG G4 and 65-inch Bravia 8 that we have placed it alongside for testing.
-It’s also much thicker than the OLED sets we see.
-However, considering this is a backlit TV, the extra bulk can be somewhat forgiven.
+At 75 inches, our Bravia 9 sample is a sizeable opponent to the more conventional 65-inch LG G4 and 65-inch Bravia 8 that we have placed it alongside for testing.
+As you would expect, given that this is a backlit TV, It’s also much thicker than most of the OLED sets we see.
 Elsewhere, the Bravia 9 bears the marks of other Sony sets, including a crosshatched pattern across the back with Sony’s recycled SORPLAS material making up a claimed 65 per cent of the TV’s body – a nice touch for the eco-conscious.

 Sony has also continued one of our favourite aspects of its 2023 models with the Bravia 9, and that has to do with the adjustable stand.
-The Bravia 9 sits atop two fairly flat and minimal feet, however, you can place them in either a wide or narrow configuration depending on the width of your TV stand.
-Better yet, you can choose between two heights, with a sleek, low-profile option or a higher position to accommodate a soundbar sitting beneath the TV.
+The Bravia 9 sits atop two fairly flat and minimal feet, but you can place these in either a wide or narrow configuration depending on the width of your TV stand.
+Better yet, you can choose between two heights, with a sleek, low-profile option or a higher position that can accommodate a soundbar.

-Finally, Sony has packaged an updated remote with this new generation of Bravia TVs.
-The Bravia gets the usual button-heavy affair alongside a new Eco Remote, which is also made of recycled SORPLAS material.
-It features a new speckled green effect to hint towards its eco-friendliness, a USB-C socket for recharging the internal battery, and the backlit buttons from the previous generation remote also make a comeback.
-It also has a speaker built in for a handy “find my remote” function and a microphone for interacting with the Google Assistant.
+Finally, Sony has packaged an updated remote with this new generation of Bravia TVs, so alongside an old-school button-heavy affair, there's a new Eco Remote, which is also made of recycled SORPLAS material.
+It features a new speckled green effect to hint towards its eco-friendliness, a USB-C socket for recharging the internal battery, and the backlit buttons from the previous generation remote make a comeback.
+This remote also has a speaker built in for a handy “find my remote” function and a microphone for interacting with the Google Assistant.

 Features

-The headlining feature for this TV is Sony’s Mini LED-based backlighting system, which is making its grand debut on the Bravia 9.
+The headline feature of the Bravia 9 is Sony’s next-gen Mini LED-based backlighting system, which is making its grand debut on the Bravia 9.
 This is the only TV of the three new models to be graced with the advanced new backlighting system, which leverages Sony’s updated Bravia XR processor alongside more advanced LED drivers.
 These cutting-edge drivers allow for more granular control of the backlight compared with other Mini LED TVs; each driver consists of six channels, each comprising four LEDs.
 Each channel can be considered an individual dimming zone.

 Sony remains coy with specific details, meaning we don’t know exactly how many dimming zones this TV has, however, it claims that it features three times the dimming zones of the outgoing X95L, as well as being 50 per cent brighter.
 While we haven’t got exact figures, a quick count during a hands-on event earlier in the year suggested that the 75-inch Bravia 9 has 7680 individual LEDs, 320 LED drivers and 1920 independent dimming zones – though we wouldn't want to bet the house on those figures being 100 per cent accurate.